Memory SystemMemory Overview

 How Memory Affects Responses

-When you send a message, Chorum:
+When you send a message, the Conductor:

-5. Injects them into the system prompt
+5. Injects the highest-scoring items into the system prompt

 The AI sees something like: